aio-libs/aiozmq/docs/core.rst

       new event loop and registers it.

       :return: Return an instance of :class:`ZmqEventLoop`.
-      :raise: :class:`RuntimeError` if there is no registered event loop for current thread.
+      :raise RuntimeError: if there is no registered event loop for current thread.

    .. method:: new_event_loop()